-Some new mums head back to the pool after giving birth and seem to be able to pick up right where they left off.
-For others, getting into a regular routine is more of a struggle.
+Some new mothers head back to the swimming pool after giving birth and seem to pick up right where they left off.
+For others, getting into a routine is more of a struggle.
 Maybe you have little time or energy, or it’s discouraging to have to stop and rest constantly because it feels like you’ll never get back to your pre-pregnancy fitness level.

-Hold yourself accountable.
 If you really want to make swimming a priority, put it on your schedule just like any other appointment, and don’t let yourself cancel unless you have a really good reason.
-Training with a friend and having someone count on you, or making a commitment to take a class and paying a fee up front, can help motivate you when you you’re looking for excuses to stay home.
+Training with a friend and having someone count on you, or making a commitment to take a class and paying a fee upfront, can help motivate you when you’re looking for excuses to stay home.
 You can also post your workouts to Facebook or another online platform, so you’ll feel accountable to (and get support from) your online community.
 Or really go all in and put money on the line with an app like stickK or Pact.

-Reward yourself.
-If your intrinsic motivation is low (swimming may not be enjoyable for its own sake at first if your fitness has really deteriorated), create some positive extrinsic motivation by promising yourself a reward.
-Maybe it’s a healthy treat after each workout, a new swimsuit after a few weeks of regular training or permission to watch your favourite TV show on days you go to the pool.
+Swimming may not be enjoyable for its own sake at first if your fitness has really deteriorated.
+If your intrinsic motivation is low, create some positive extrinsic motivation by promising yourself a reward.
+Maybe it’s a healthy treat after each workout, a new swimsuit after a few weeks of regular training, or permission to watch your favorite TV show on days you go to the pool.

-Set manageable goals.
 First, identify why you want to swim.
 Do you want to lose the baby weight?
 Get back to swimming faster laps?
-Enjoy some ‘me time’?
+Enjoy some me-time?
 Understanding your objectives can help you find ways to motivate yourself accordingly.
-If your overall objective seems overwhelming, break it up into bite-size pieces that you can tackle each week: lose just a bit of weight, shave a little off your lap time, swim a bit farther before resting.
+If your overall objective seems overwhelming, break it up into bite-size pieces that you can tackle each week: lose just a bit of weight, shave a little off your lap time, swim a bit farther before resting, etc.

-Identify as someone who exercises.
 We tend to create our own self-fulfilling prophecies, so make sure you think of yourself as a swimmer, not an ex-swimmer.
 Reinforce that identity by leaving your swim bag out where you can see it during the day.
 Try practicing visualization exercises of yourself completing fulfilling and rewarding swim exercises.
 If you swam before your pregnancy, visualize all of your favorite swim experiences from the past and focus on all the positive emotions that brought you to the sport to begin with.